Anwar8/Blaze/notes/journal.md

 4. Assembly

 These were selected because I recall I had done them in a rather inefficient way.
 I will start there by looking at the file `solution_procedure.md`.

+- `Assembler::map_U_to_nodes(GlobalMesh& glob_mesh)`: this function has to go over every node, and then from the node find the index at which the DoFs of this node start in the $\boldsymbol{U}$ vector, and how many they are so it can create a loop.
+It then also needs to know what are the active DoFs of this node, so that it can use a function to add these DoFs.
+We can speed this up by:
+  1. Vectorise the transfer of the nodes from $\boldsymbol{U}$ since we know the DoFs will be continguous, but this will require some masking at the node so it can properly map this vector to where it belongs in its active DoFs.
+  2. Another idea is to link the nodal displacement container directly to $\boldsymbol{U}$ so that when $\boldsymbol{U}$ is filled, the nodal displacement container is also directly filled and we no longer need this function to beging with.
+  3. Although the order of the nodes and the way the active DoFs do not change during the solution procedure, we are making a call to find the starting location, active DoFs, and their number every time.
+This can be done once and stored, and then each iteration can just use that *map* to find the loop parameters.
+I do not see this making a major improvement, though, as we only reduced some function calls but still need to read a map and copy the nodal data.
+  4. Added an `OpenMP` parallel-for directive here.
+- `GlobalMesh::update_elements_states()`: loops over all elements and asks them to update their state.
+Not much can be done about this to speed it up, actually, at least not at the `SolutionProcedure` level.
+Fixing this will require element-level optimisation.
+- `GlobalMesh::calc_global_contributions()` loops over the elements and calls `calc_global_stiffness_triplets()`, then loops over the nodes and calls `compute_global_load_triplets()`.
+The following was done:
+  1. The call `calc_global_stiffness_triplets()` for each element is wasted here - it should be moved to `GlobalMesh::update_elements_states()`, and it was.
+  2. Create `GlobalMesh::calc_nodal_contributions_to_P` to loop over the nodes and get them calculate their global load triplets, move it to before the iterations since $\boldsymbol{P}$ does not change during the iterations.
+This might become a problem when introducing fire if fire would change $\boldsymbol{P}$, but get to that bridge when we get to it, and perhaps separate thermal load from dead load to begin with.

 #### 12 November
 The `2DFrame` class will have the following: